Replacing your boiler

 Old boiler rating

-These are estimated figures based on installing a new A-rated condensing boiler and full set of heating controls in a gas-heated, semi-detached gas heated home with three bedrooms.
+These are estimated figures based on installing a new A-rated condensing boiler and full set of heating controls in a gas-heated home.
+Savings will vary depending on the size and thermal performance of your home

 The costs for replacing a boiler will vary, but a straightforward gas boiler replacement will typically cost around £2,300.